itdxer/blog.itdxer.com/_posts/2020-02-09-solutions-for-the-imo-2019-problems.md

 Unlike in the previous example, we need only 3 nodes from the set to perform this operation.
 After 2 steps our graph more than 1 step away from forming a fully connected subgraph and it works for every \\(n \ge 2\\), \\(k\ge1\\) and
 \\(l\ge1\\).
+Nevertheless, we still can have problems with this approach, for example, for case when \\(n=k=l=2\\).
+This case will require the same similar solution to the first case.

-And finally, we need to make sure that we can prevent formation of a fully connected subgraph in first case with \\(n=k=2\\).
-Let's explore this case.
+And finally, we need to make sure that we can prevent formation of a fully connected subgraph in first case and seconds cases when \\(n=k=2\\) and
+\\(n=k=l=2\\) respectively.
+Let's explore first case.
 We have 4 nodes and each node has 2 edges.
-In the next step we will inevitable get 3 nodes with 2 connections each which will be a fully connected graph.
-In fact, subgraph in which all of the nodes have even number of edges will inevitably form fully connected subgraph with at least 3 nodes.
+In the next step ,we will inevitable get 3 nodes with 2 connections each which will be a fully connected graph.
+In fact, subgraph in which all of the nodes have even number of edges will inevitably form a fully connected subgraph with at least 3 nodes.

 We can show that every graph (or subgraph) with all of the nodes that have even number of connections will eventually produce at least one fully connected subgraph in which each node has 2 or more edges (even number of edges).
 First, notice that in each step some node in the graph loses 2 edges.
 Which means that after each step each node in the graph will have even nubmer of edges.
-We cannot get nodes with 1 edge since we always guarantee to have even number of edges and we cannot get all nodes 0 edges in the graph, since in each step we lose 2 edges and add 1 and there is no way to completely get rid of edges.
+This means that we cannot get nodes with 1 edge (or any odd number of edge) since we always guarantee to have even number of edges.
+In addition, we cannot get all nodes with 0 edges in the graph, since in each step we lose 2 edges and add 1 and there is no way to completely get rid of all of the edges.
 This shows that we will not be able to reach desirable goal in case graph (or subgraph) has all nodes with even number of edges.
-For this reason, we will won't to avoid having subgraph with even number of edges as much as we want to avoid haing fully connected subgraphs.
+For this reason, we will won't to avoid having subgraph with even number of edges as much as we want to avoid having fully connected subgraphs.

 We can avoid formation of the graphs that have only nodes with even number of edges in exactly the same way that we did it for the graphs that we've considered before (those that were one step from forming a fully connected subgraph).
-Basically, we need to consider cases after which we will get in the next step a decoupled subgraph with all the nodes that have only even number of edges and prevent it from happening in exactly the same way as in the previously considered cases.
+Basically, we need to consider cases after which we will get in the next step a decoupled subgraph with all of the nodes that have only even number of edges and prevent it from happening in exactly the same way as in the previously considered cases.

+In addition, this strategy resolves issue that we had with subgraphs that have 4 nodes and each node has 2 edges, since they will never occur.

 By following all of these steps we will guarantee that fully connected subgraphs (with more then 2 nodes in them) will not be formed and therefor desirable goal